Elvis10ten/notes/src/nand.md

 ---

-<em>Boolean algebra</em> is used to manipulate binary values. <mark>A boolean function (aka boolean operator) is a function that operates on binary inputs and returns binary outputs</mark>.
+<mark>Boolean algebra</mark> is used to manipulate binary values. <mark>A boolean function (aka boolean operator) is a function that operates on binary inputs and returns binary outputs</mark>.

 The total number of boolean functions for $n$ binary variables is $2^{2^n}$, because: